 What happens when an old-fashioned treasure hunt meets high tech?
 Geocaching!
 Hikers, bikers, road-trippers, treasure seekers and techno geeks have been talking about this new twist on treasure hunting.
 Everyone talks about how great it is for all ages…from the little ones to the grandmoms and granddads.
-Recently I traveled to Washington County, Maryland to see what all the fuss was about and I have to admit, I have found a new travel hobby that I will be introducing to my grandkids.
+This Traveling Grandmom visited Washington County, Maryland, to see what all the fuss was about.
+She came away vowing to introduce her grandkids into the concept.

 What is Geocaching?

 For all of you “muggles” who are unfamiliar with geocaching, let me explain.
 First, I should explain why I called you a muggle.

 Geocachers refer to non-geocachers as muggles – a term taken from Harry Potter referencing those without the magic.
 I arrived in Hagerstown as a muggle, I found the magic and left as a geocacher.

 Geocaching is basically a game of hide and seek combined with treasure hunting.
 The difference is in the technology.

 Here’s how it works:

 - A geocacher hides a waterproof container containing a log book, pen or pencil, and trinkets for trading.